sn99/Optimizing-linux/README.md

     ```
    You can find yours `vmlinuz-x.x.x-x` in `/boot/`

-Now restart and run `uname -r` to see your own kernel.
+Now restart and run `uname -r` to see your kernel.

 ### Applying patches

-There are a number of patches that you can use to increase performance or to make life simpler.
+There are several patches that you can use to increase performance or to make life simpler.

-There are a lot of patches available and you will have to find those that suite you best.
+There are a lot of patches available, and you will have to find those that suit you best.
 I will be
 using [graysky2](https://github.com/graysky2/kernel_gcc_patch) kernel patch here.
 Download the
-whole [repo](https://github.com/graysky2/kernel_gcc_patch) or just the file that you need.
-In my case I have gcc 10 and
+whole [repo](https://github.com/graysky2/kernel_gcc_patch) or just the file you need.
+In my case, I have GCC 10 and
-latest kernel so I will be
+the latest kernel, so I will be
 using [this](https://github.com/graysky2/kernel_gcc_patch/blob/master/enable_additional_cpu_optimizations_for_gcc_v10.1%2B_kernel_v5.8%2B.patch)
 .